Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime

-We plan to obtain a more robust constraint on $\mu$ and $\nu$ in future works, where we will apply these results to initial data known from real GWs, and compare the numerical results of applying our method to waves with such initial values with the observed results of GW observatories, particularly those of LIGO.
+The power spectrum of primordial GWs originating from the Planckian era in the early Universe have been extensively explored in quantum gravity theories.
+In particular, in the context of LQC, various scenarios---such as the dressed metric (see, e.g., Refs. \cite{Grain:2010yv,Agullo:2012sh,Agullo:2012fc, Agullo:2013ai}), deformed algebra (see, e.g., Refs. \cite{Grain:2010yv, Linsefors:2012et, Barrau:2014maa, Martineau:2017tdx}), and hybrid quantization approaches (see, e.g., Refs. \cite{FernandezMendez:2012vi, Gomar:2015oea, deBlas:2016puz, Gomar:2017yww}) approaches were employed to study the power spectrum of the cosmological perturbations.
+Therein, deviations from standard general relativity in the sub-Planckian regimes have been investigated, which led to observable signatures in the power spectrum of the cosmic microwave background.
+(For a comparison between these two approaches see, e.g., Ref. \cite{Bolliet:2015bka}.)
+Consequently, within our present setting and for a specific cosmological (or astrophysical) background, when the mode function solutions $\mathcal{A}_{\sigma, \mathbf{k}}$ to the EoM (\ref{eq:EoM-eff-E-1})--(\ref{eq:EoM-eff-E-2}) and (\ref{eq:EoM-eff-A-1})--(\ref{eq:EoM-eff-A-2}) are known, it is possible to calculate the primordial (or nonprimordial) power spectra as ${\cal P}_{\mathcal{A}}(k) \sim (k^{3}/2\pi^{2})\, |\mathcal{A}_{\sigma,\mathbf{k}}|^2$.
+Thereby, a Polymer quantum-induced departure from the standard (quantum) theory of cosmological perturbations on a classical spacetime is obtained.
+We will address these subjects in detail in a companion paper, which is in preparation \cite{Garcia-Chung:Progress}.
+Furthermore, we plan to obtain a more robust constraint on $\mu$ and $\nu$ in future works, where we will apply these results to initial data known from real GWs, and compare the numerical results of applying our method to waves with such initial values with the observed results of GW observatories, particularly those of LIGO.
 Furthermore, we will proceed to apply our method to the case where both the background spacetime and the perturbations are effective.